JoshPeffer/cheat-sheets/README.md

-# cheat-sheets
-HTML and CSS cheat sheets
-These are simple cheat sheets that use most of the basics of HTML and CSS.
+These are simple "cheat sheets" that use most of the basics of HTML and CSS.
+I made these when I was first learning the basics of the languages so they could be used as references.